troyjohnson/speedtestlog/README.md

 # speedtestlog
-Uses speedtest-cli to get data and logger to output it in a Splunk-friendly format.
+Uses **speedtest-cli** to get connection speed data and logger to output it in a *Splunk-friendly* format.

 Depends on having **speedtest-cli** installed here:
 ```